 - Select Method → COSMO-RSSelect Method → Parameters

 Default ‘ADF combi2005’ COSMO-RS parameters are selected, which are ADF optimized COSMO-RS parameters.
 See also a discussion of the COSMO-RS parameters in the COSMO-RS manual.
-If one selects the ‘Klamt’ option for ‘Use: ...
-COSMO-RS parameters’, the optimized parameters are chosen, which are optimized by Klamt et al., see Ref. in the COSMO-RS manual.
+If one selects the ‘Klamt’ option for ‘Use: … COSMO-RS parameters’, the optimized parameters are chosen, which are optimized by Klamt et al., see ref. .

 Expert option: set COSMO-SAC parameters

 - Select Method → COSMO-SACSelect Method → Parameters

 The 2013-ADF COSMO-SAC parameters were optimized for use with ADF.
 See also a discussion of the COSMO-SAC parameters in the COSMO-RS manual.

 Expert option: set UNIFAC parameters

 - Select Method → UNIFACSelect Method → Parameters

 No screen shot is given, since at the moment one can not choose different sets of UNIFAC parameters.
 Only the so called original UNIFAC parameters are implemented.

 The UNIFAC implementation needs a SMILES string to generate the groups in a compound.
 The generation of SMILES strings is not done automatically.